jonnonz1/nz-statute-book/acts/public/2013/family-dispute-resolution-act-2013.md

 ### 12 Family dispute resolution forms
 (1) Subsection (2) applies when an FDR provider decides that it is inappropriate to start or continue family dispute resolution for a family dispute because—
-  (a) at least 1 of the parties to the family dispute is unable to participate effectively in family dispute resolution; or (b) at least 1 of the parties to the family dispute, or a child of one of the parties, has been subject to domestic violence by one of the other parties to the dispute; or
+  (a) at least 1 of the parties to the family dispute is unable to participate effectively in family dispute resolution; or (b) at least 1 of the parties to the family dispute, or a child of one of the parties, has been subject to family violence by one of the other parties to the dispute; or
   (c) a situation exists that gives the FDR provider reasonable grounds for deciding that family dispute resolution is inappropriate for the parties to the family dispute.
 (2) The FDR provider must give each of the parties to the family dispute a form that states that family dispute resolution is inappropriate for the dispute.
 (3) Subsection (4) applies when an FDR provider decides that it is inappropriate to start or continue with family dispute resolution for a family dispute because 1 of the parties to the family dispute refuses to attend or to continue to attend family dispute resolution.